openmc-dev/openmc/docs/source/usersguide/install.rst

 Once you have a model built (see :ref:`usersguide_input`), you can either run the openmc executable directly from the directory containing your XML input files, or you can specify as a command-line argument the directory containing the XML input files.
-For example, if the path of your OpenMC exectuable is ``/home/username/openmc/src/openmc`` and your XML input files are in the directory ``/home/username/somemodel/``, one way to run the simulation would be:
+For example, if the path of your OpenMC executable is ``/home/username/openmc/src/openmc`` and your XML input files are in the directory ``/home/username/somemodel/``, one way to run the simulation would be: